mareenp/multiple-contrast-count/README.md

 It contains three subfolders (Application, Results, Simulation) containing the following files:

 **.\Application** \
-A folder including the code as well as the results of the application (Table 3 and 4, Figure 4)
+A folder including code for application to reproduce application example and updated application code that allows to include offsets as well to choose between one-sided and two-sided tests.

 MCT_Count_Application.R  \
 An R script including the function to execute the analyses for one data set and the code for the application,